LLNL/variorum/src/docs/sphinx/IntelGPU.rst

 The Intel GPU port enumerates the system GPU devices at initialization in the ``initAPMIDG()`` method, which internally obtains the number of Intel GPU devices via ``apmidg_getndevs()``.
-The number of GPUs per socket is simply the number of available GPUs devided by the number of CPU sockets returned by ``variorum_get_topology()``.
+The number of GPUs per socket is simply the number of available GPUs divided by the number of CPU sockets returned by ``variorum_get_topology()``.

 *****************************************************